open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 {{< /tabpane>}}
 <!-- prettier-ignore-end -->

-Run the application with the following request and open <http://localhost:8080>
+Run the application with the following command and open
-in your web browser to ensure it is working.
+<http://localhost:8080/rolldice> in your web browser to ensure it is working.

 <!-- prettier-ignore-start -->
 {{< tabpane lang=console persistLang=false >}}